KyumKyum/KyumKyum/README.md

 ###### I usually...
 - Build Frontend with...
-    - React.js using Javascript or Typescript.
-(Currently migrating all dev works to typescript.)
+    - Mainly using NextJS with Typescript to build Frontend/One-App Blog/Project.
+    - Use React if I need to build only frontend and doesn't requires any SSR.
+    - Combine jQuery for more flexible dev.

 - Build Backend with...
-    - Express.js using Javascript/Typescript with GraphQL.
+    - Mainly using NestJS with Typescript for Backend.
-    - Spring boot using Kotlin with REST API.
+    - Spring boot using Kotlin with REST API as an alternatives.
+    - Express.js using Javascript/Typescript for small project.
+Implement GraphQL if such project gets bigger.
     - Golang with gRPC for build microservices.
-(Framework will be varied by the situation.)
-    - Mostly using PostgreSQL as main DB, Cassandra as log DB.
-    - Also trying to apply Redis as a cache.
+(Mainly using the powerful in-built functions)

 - Build Application with...
-    - RN using typescript.
-(Still working hard on it...)
+    - RN using Typescript.
+    - Use Kotlin for Android and Swift/Objective-C for Native codes.

 - Currently trying to study and learn...
-    - More about Kotlin and Spring Boot. (or Spring-Like architecture, just like MVC or Hexagonal Architecture)
+    - More about my main streams.
+(NextJS, NestJS, Spring Boot.)
-    - More about Typescript and Golang.
-    - Trying to learn framework Next.js and Nest.js.
-    - Trying to learn a little bit of Rust.
-(Not deeply, but just the concept.
+    - Learning new languages: Rust.
+(Rust for fast&robust microservices.
 I guess 'thinking like a rust' will greatly helpful when developing!)
+    - Learning new Frameworks:
+      1. Vue.js and Nuxt.js: For faster frontend developement.
+      2. Electron and Tauri: For Desktop Application

 ![](./profile-3d-contrib/profile-night-rainbow.svg)